Decoding Training Zones: What They Are and Why They Matter

 - Zone 2 has a purpose to its pace and extraordinary health benefits.

-- Zone 4 is interesting and good to know as it’s often the benchmark for defining the other zones.
+- Zone 4 is important to know for pacing during an event and also as the benchmark that defines the other zones.

 - Zone 5 and Zone 5+ are magical.
 Their efforts yield exponential returns on investment.